timob/go-mysql/README.md

 procedures which return a result set.
 Query() methods from the database/sql package when passed a query that calls such a procedure will use the returned result set.
 Exec() methods will get rowsAffected/lastInsertId from such a procedure discarding the result set.
-Any other returned result sets from such a procedure will be discarded.
-(Note: This is implemented in the code so that multiple result sets could be used.
-Maybe someone could make an inteface for this.)
+Only the first result set is used.
+Any other returned result sets from a stored procedure will be discarded.

 ## Installation